jec-project/jec-wiki-content/resources/community/pages/contributing-to-jec.md

 ## Unit Testing Matters!

+Creating unit tests is a complex and teadius task.
+We pay attention to maintain high quality for all JEC projects.

+**Thus, improving existing unit testing and writing missing ones is one of the more important way to contribute to the project.**

+Do not hesitate to [submit a Pull Request](./community/submission-guidelines#submitting-a-pull-request) with new test suites.

 ## Found a Bug?

 If you find a bug in the source code, you can help us by [submitting an issue](./community/submission-guidelines#submitting-an-issue) to our [GitHub Repository][github-url].
 Even better, you can submit a Pull Request with a fix.